 Understanding the Silicon Valley Data Center Market

-Hopefully, by now you have read the Silicon Valley market report, and maybe you are thinking about data center needs, locations and more.
+Are you thinking about your next data center requirement?
 Choosing a provider is not as simple as it once was, with so many different factors to consider, from location to amenities, to connectivity.
 As we think about how to provide the best services and help customers choose a provider, this post will give you some direction on how to choose the right data center.

 What services are most important to you?